SOwOphie/wsedit/README.md

   you're currently editing, filter all lines by indentation depth and build a dictionary out of those at a specified level.

+* __Rudimentary syntax highlighting__: Highlights keywords, strings and
+  comments according to your configuration file.
+Default patterns are availabe in `lang/*.wsconf`.

 * __Character class highlighting__: Not as powerful as full-on syntax highlighting, it will instead color your text by character class (e.g. operators -> yellow, brackets -> brown, numbers -> red, ...).
-This looks almost as good as the real deal in most modern languages, will hardly misbehave, and work with every language out there (even natural ones, like English) without requiring anyone to write syntax files!
+This, in combination with the syntax highlighting, will offer a comfortable editing experience while being easy to tweak yourself.

 * __The usual selection editing, interacting directly with the system
   clipboard__: Make sure to have `xclip` or `xsel` installed; an internal